How to Build Wood Picture FramesCopyright © 2007 Framing4yourself.com. All Rights Reserved

 Slide the moulding down the fence extension to the point on the scale that denotes the size you want to reduce it to.
 When you make picture frames, measuring accurately in essential.

 Lower the spinning blade through the moulding to make a mitered (45° angle) cut.
 Repeat for each of the four frame sections until you have four frame sections miter cut at each end.

 Test the pairs of frame sections for exact length by laying the frames on their backs and lining up the miters.
 If you detect a discrepancy, sand to correct the miters using a rotary sander.

-Clamp two mitered moulding sections into a corner clamp (the clamp is included with the joiner).
+Put a dot of wood glue on the miter face.
+Then clamp two mitered moulding sections into a corner clamp (the clamp is included with the joiner).
 Tighten the clamp.

 A V-Nail is a V-shaped staple with a sharpened edge.
 Place it on the nose of the frame joiner sharpened edge down.

 The nose of the frame joiner is a magnetic pin protruding from a black cylinder.
 The V-Nail with cling to it.

 Turn the clamp over so the moulding is ornamented side down.
 Slide the moulding under the magnetic nose of the joiner (red arrow).
 You are ready to make a picture frame.

 Arrange the V-Nail so the wings are on either side of the seam and press down on the lever.
 The magnetic pin retracts into the cylinder and the V-Nail is squeezed firmly into the wood at the back of the frame.